yhanini/sf_keycloak_example/README.md

 $ composer install
 ```

-You can now go to `https://sf-keycloak-example.ddev.site` in your browser and try to login into the application with the user account you previously created :)
+You can now go to `https://sf-keycloak-example.ddev.site` in your browser and try to login into the application with "login : user1 / password : user1" or the user account you previously created manually :)